flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/failures.md

 ## Overview

-Although far from complete some A32NX systems are already capable of simulating failures.
+Although far from complete, some A32NX systems are already capable of simulating failures.

-To manage and trigger these failures this flyPad page gives the user structured access to these systems and allows simple triggering of failures by mouse click.
+To manage and trigger these failures, this flyPad page gives the user structured access to these systems and allows simple triggering of failures by mouse click.

-There are further extensions planned for the failures feature incl. more systems and trigger based failures.
+There are further extensions planned for the failures feature, incl. more systems and trigger-based failures.
 This page will therefore change alongside the implementation of the failure system.

 ## Comfort view